atlanhq/camelot/README.md

 There's a [command-line interface](https://camelot-py.readthedocs.io/en/latest/user/cli.html) too!

 **Note:** Camelot only works with text-based PDFs and not scanned documents.
-If you can click and drag to select text in your table in a PDF viewer, then your PDF is text-based.
+(As Tabula [explains](https://github.com/tabulapdf/tabula#why-tabula), "If you can click and drag to select text in your table in a PDF viewer, then your PDF is text-based".)

 ## Why Camelot?